-The community's priority and the focus of the designation are not the development of detailed land use regulation.
-The primary objectives are: to encourage and actively promote locally based labour intensive activities which create jobs for local residents; to provide a wide range of housing types, sizes, prices and tenure arrangements; and to provide adequate community services and facilities to keep existing residents and attract those who have left the community.
+The community's priority and the focus of the designation are not the development of detailed land use regulations.
+The primary objectives of the designation are:

+- 1. to encourage locally based labour-intensive activities which create jobs for local residents: - 2. to permit a wide range of housing types, sizes, prices, and tenure arrangements; - 3. to improve the quality of life for existing residents; and